 Ten of the best things to do in Nova Scotia, Canada

 Butting up against the wild and woolly Atlantic Ocean, Nova Scotia is one of Canada's oldest European-settled provinces and the stuff of maritime myth and legend.
-Jennifer Morton checks in with suggestions for ten top things to do in this intriguing region...
+Jennifer Morton checks in with a list of ten top things to do in this intriguing region.

 For those in the know, the name Nova Scotia conjures up images of jaunty striped lighthouses, majestic sailing ships and groaning plates of lobster — all iconic symbols of Canada’s eastern province.